earthly/website/blog/_posts/2023-04-26-python-poetry.md

     Learn how to manage dependencies in Python projects using Poetry, a package manager that simplifies the process.
 From creating virtual environments to adding and removing dependencies, this tutorial covers all the essentials.
 Plus, discover how to publish your Python project as a package on PyPI.
 last_modified_at: 2023-10-18
 ---
+**The article discusses the benefits of using Poetry for package management.
+Earthly significantly enhances build speeds with its caching mechanisms.
+It works great with Poetry projects.
+[Check it out](https://cloud.earthly.dev/login).**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/V5rKVrVhEh8?si=pjVLAbmavw1YjwSy" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-**We're [Earthly](https://earthly.dev/).
-We streamline software building using containerization.
-Earthly, combined with Poetry, can make your Python project builds smoother and faster.
-[Check it out](/).**

 Python is a versatile language used for various applications.
 However, managing dependencies, the [packages](/blog/setup-typescript-monorepo) a project relies on can be a complex and time-consuming task.
 With the growth of the Python ecosystem, developers need to manage a large number of packages and dependencies and ensure that they are compatible with each other.